Search icon

 Russell Street, Dublin 1

-Set where the elusive The Lady From Shanghai Bakery used to be, Russell Street was opened back in February by the same people behind Tartine Organic Bakery.
+Set where the elusive The Lady From Shanghai Bakery used to be, Russell Street opened last year.
+It’s from by the same people behind Tartine Organic Bakery.
 Though they stock nearly every cafe and restaurant in the city with their incredible organic loaves, this is incredibly their first retail outlet.

 The micro-bakery serves up all the hits, alongside some lesser-seen items like their take on a lemon curd, New York roll and Pan Swiss.
 As well as a gorgeous range of baked goods and organic artisan sourdough loaves, this new micro-bakery also crucially serves Imbibe coffee in-store.